Sergei Markin (artist)

 Sergey Markin, according to the historian of art and art critic Olga Roitenberg, is known for “peacefully-focused” landscapes.
 Critics noted the originality of his compositional thinking and a heightened sense of time.
 He is the author of paintings on the themes of the history of revolution and civil war, genre paintings, portraits, landscapes.
 He took part in the design of Moscow for the revolutionary holidays.

-Biography

-Born near Moscow on August 20 (7), 1903.

-Sergey Markin began artistic education in Sunday classes of the Imperial Stroganov Central Art and Industrial College (1911-1916).